 The COPS Office Finance Staff handles your agency's financial and budgetary needs related to this grant.
 A staff accountant has been assigned to your state, and is available to answer any questions that you may have concerning the financial aspects of your grant.
-To identify your staff accountant, please call the COPS Office Response Center at 800.421.6770, or visit the COPS website at www.cops.usdoj.gov.
+To identify your staff accountant, please call the COPS Office Response Center at 800.421.6770.